beve-org/beve/README.md

 3 -> string
 ```

-The next three bits of the type header are the byte count indicator.
+The next three bits of the type header are the BYTE COUNT.

 Layout: `HEADER | SIZE | data_bytes`